 Shankarpalis are a favourite traditional Maharashtrian snack prepared on festive occassions.

-You can use maida or whole wheat flour and milk or water but if you use milk its shelf life is reduced .
-I used water and whole wheat flour and a little maida.
-Actually very easy to prepare, sugar, water or milk and ghee are boiled in equal proportions ( sama praman as we call it in Marathi) and all purpose flour or whole wheat flour is added as required to form the basic dough.
+You can use maida or whole wheat flour .and a little maida.
+Actually very easy to prepare, sugar, water and ghee are boiled in equal proportions ( sama praman as we call it in Marathi) and all purpose flour or whole wheat flour is added as required to form the basic dough.
 If prepared with only maida the shankarpalis look very appealing to the eye and ones with whole wheat flour look a little brownish but taste very good too.
 Posting the recipe below the way I made it.

 - 1/2 cup sugar

 - 1/2 cup all purpose flour/ maida

 - Approximately 2 to 2 1/4thcups whole wheat flour OR as much as required